Diversity, Equity and Inclusion Professional Network

-In Year Four, the collective actions of the Implementation Leads Group continued to generate significant impact across campus.
-DEI leads guided their units’ work across recruitment and retention, education and research, always striving to build an inclusive environment.
-They developed programs and advised on policies and practices.
-In addition to leading and doing DEI work, they created communication and feedback channels to keep their community members informed and engaged.
+In Year Five, the collective actions of the Implementation Leads Group continued to generate significant impact across campus.
+As in years past, DEI Leads guided their units’ work across recruitment and retention, education and research in an effort to build an equitable and inclusive environment.
+This included leading and doing DEI work by developing programs and advising on policies and practices.
+In addition, they created communication and feedback channels to keep their community members informed and engaged.

 In past years, the efforts of DEI Leads have been recognized at a lunch celebration hosted by President Schlissel and Vice Provost and Chief Diversity Officer Sellers.
-This year, aligned with the all-university shift to remote operations, President Schlissel joined an online meeting of DEI Leads to express his appreciation and solidarity with this dedicated group of staff and faculty.
+This past year, President Schlissel, CDO Sellers and Provost Susan Collins participated in multiple DEI Leads meetings to recognize ongoing efforts and engage in discussion.
+An in-person recognition event will be held in fall 2021 as part of the annual DEI Summit.